jerzydziewierz/mict/README.md

 `mict` is intended to be a middle ground between `dict` and full fledged `class` / `object` pattern for structured data storage.

-It does a bit more than basic `dict`, but does not attempt to supersede pandas, numpy nor other advanced data storage tools
+It does a bit more than basic `dict`, but does not attempt to supersede pandas, numpy, xarray nor other advanced data storage tools